SriKrishna74/MINI-PROJECTS/MOTION DETECT AND TELEGRAM NOTIFICATION USING ESP32CAM/README.md

 Go to "Tools" > "Board" > "Boards Manager."
 Search for "esp32" and install the "esp32" board package by Espressif Systems.

 5. Select ESP32-CAM Board:
 After installing the ESP32 board package, go to "Tools" > "Board" and select the appropriate ESP32 board.
 For the ESP32-CAM, you might find options like "AI Thinker ESP32-CAM" or "ESP32 Wrover Module."
-You can choose the one that matches your board.
+You can choose the one that matches your board..

 6. Connect ESP32-CAM to Computer:
 Connect the ESP32-CAM to your computer using a USB-to-Serial converter.
 Connect the correct pins (e.g., GND, 5V, TX, RX) between the ESP32-CAM and the USB-to-Serial converter.